justarecipe/justarecipe.github.io/_posts/2019-08-06-healthy-ish-blueberry-muffins-egg-free.md

 \*if egg allergies aren’t a concern, you can swap the egg replacer and water for 2 large eggs.

-\**if whole wheat flour is too dense for your preferences, sub out for 1 cup all-purpose 1 cup whole wheat flour.
+\**if whole wheat flour is too dense for your preferences, sub out for 1 cup all-purpose and 1 cup whole wheat flour.